centria/cs-exercises-20/README.md

 The line **// Add your code here:** is a comment.
 The composer does not compose it, so you do not have to worry about it.
 You can remove it, if you want.

 #### Exercise_01:
-* CrEate a program that writes the text **Hello World!** into the console.
+* create a program that writes the text **Hello World!** into the console.
 The program contains the basic structure pictured above.

 #### Exercise_02:
 * Let's write some more.
 Bonnie Tyler once sang about feelings, that also apply to coding:
 **Once upon a time**
 **I was falling in love**
 **Now I'm only falling apart**
-CrEate a program using 3 Console.WriteLines, that prints these lyrics.
+create a program using 3 Console.WriteLines, that prints these lyrics.

 #### Exercise_03:
 * Let's refine our program.
 Print the same message: